Design Automation Conference: Origins

 Up until the mid-'70s, DAC had sessions on all types of design automation, including mechanical and architectural.
 After that, for all intents and purposes, the focus shifted to electronic design.
 Currently, the topics at DAC also include embedded systems, autonomous systems, Artificial Intelligence hardware, hardware security, and Intellectual Property.

 Also until the mid-'70s, DAC was strictly a technical conference.
 Then a few companies started to request space to show their products, and within a few years, the trade show portion of DAC became the main focus of the event.
-The first commercial DAC was held in June 1984.
+The first DAC with a dedicated exhibit hall was held in June 1983.
 As a rough metric of the importance of the trade show portion, about 6,300 people attended DAC in 2018, whereas ICCAD, at least as strong technically but with no trade show, drew perhaps a tenth as many attendees.

 Recent history

 The table below shows the edition, year, location, and the general chair of recent DAC events.